jhudsl/tidyversecourse/docs/03-tidying.md

 For the examples below, we'll be using a dataset from the `ggplot2` package called `msleep`.
 (You'll learn more about this package in a later course on data visualization.
 For now, it's a core tidyverse package so it's loaded in along with the other tidyverse packages using `library(tidyverse)`.)
 This dataset includes sleep times and weights from a number of different mammals.
 It has 83 rows, with each row including information about a different type of animal, and 11 variables.
 As each row is a different animal and each column includes information about that animal, this is a **wide** dataset.

 To get an idea of what variables are included in this data frame, you can use `glimpse()`.
 This function summarizes how many rows there are (`Observations`) and how many columns there are (`Variables`).
 Additionally, it gives you a glimpse into the type of data contained in each column.
-Specifically, in this data set, we know that the first column is `name` and that it contains a character vector (`chr`) and that the first three entries are "Cheetah", "Owl monkey", and "Mountain beaver."
+Specifically, in this dataset, we know that the first column is `name` and that it contains a character vector (`chr`) and that the first three entries are "Cheetah", "Owl monkey", and "Mountain beaver."
 It works similarly to the `summary()` function covered in an earlier course.

 ```r